Series: The Throne of the Caesars 1

 There was a distinct running out of steam feeling going on in the last couple of Fire in the East books, so Harry has shifted direction, more Europe-based, Northern Europe mainly (OK, that’s where Ballista was from and ended up, but only on his return home at the end).

 Rome is in turmoil Part XXVIII, etc… But six Emperors?!
-That’s a lot of Emperors and a lot of explaining to be done, to us part-time Romanologists.
+That’s a lot of Emperors and a lot of explaining to be done for us part-time Romanologists.
 Some, I’ve picked up through reading other books set in Roman Times, a lot of what is here is new to me.
 And practically meaningless.
 My other problem was that I started ‘reading’ this on audiobook.
 The reader wasn’t, in my opinion, very good for this type of book.
-Not quite as OTT terrible as the person doing the Giles Kristian Wings of The Storm, or whatever it was, but not right.
-I couldn’t grasp much pf what it was on about and so, to try and play fairt with Harry, I switched to reading words on paper.
+Not quite as OTT god-awful terrible as the person doing the Giles Kristian God of Vengeance, or whatever it was, but not right.
+I couldn’t grasp much of what it was on about and so, to try and play fair with Harry, I switched to reading words on paper.
 Much better.
 Well, kind of.